dankuck/vue-easeljs/README.md

 ## easel-sprite

-Show moving images.
+Show a moving image.
 An `easel-sprite` must reside in an `easel-sprite-sheet` node.
 The `easel-sprite-sheet` defines the animations that can be used by the `easel-sprite`.

 Attributes:
 * align - array, controls what point of the image the x and y refer to.
 Default: ['center', 'center'].
 * alpha - 0 to 1, controls the opacity of the image.
 Default: 1, completely opaque.
 * animation - string, name of the animation to run from the `easel-sprite-sheet`.
+Required.
 * flip - 'horizontal'|'vertical'|'both'|'', flips the image.
 * rotation - degrees, rotates the image.
 Default: 0.
 * scale - number, resizes the image.
 Default: 1.